Identifying the Distribution of Welfare from Discrete Choice: Distribution of welfare levels, welfare differences, and social welfare

 \subsection{Social welfare}

-A classical additively, separable Bergson-Samuelson social welfare function (SWF) takes the form
+A classical additively separable Bergson-Samuelson social welfare function (SWF) takes the form

-where $u$ is the value of a utility function representing the well-being of an individual in a particular state of the world, $h$ is a strictly increasing concave function expressing the inequality aversion, and $G_U$ is the CDF of the well-being distribution in the population in a given state of the world.\footnote{A function $f$ is additively separable when it can be written in the form $f(x_1, \dots, x_n) = \sum_i f_i(x_i)$.} For example, in the utilitarian case, we have that $h(u) = u$.
+where $u$ is the value of a utility function representing the well-being of an individual in a particular state of the world, $h$ is a strictly increasing, concave function expressing the inequality aversion, and $G_U$ is the CDF of the well-being distribution in the population in a given state of the world.\footnote{When $h$ is strictly concave, the Bergson-Samuelson SWF is also referred to as a \emph{prioritarian} SWF \citep{Adler_Norheim_2022}.} For example, in the utilitarian case, we have that $h(u) = u$.

 The NOS welfare measures are well suited as a representation of preferences as they are known to satisfy a set of attractive principles of interpersonal comparability (see \citeauthor{Fleurbaey2017}, \citeyear{Fleurbaey2017}; \citeyear{FlM2018}).
 We can, therefore, use these measures directly as building blocks in the SWF in Equation~\eqref{eq:SWF_BS}.
 More specifically, the equivalent to the Bergson-Samuelson SWF in our framework reads as